isomerpages/mse/pages/mse50milestones.md

             </div>
           </div>
           <div class="vesti-desc">
-              <h2>Drafting of Singapore Water Master Plan</h2>
+              <h2>Drafting of Singapore's Water and Sewerage Master Plans</h2>
-            <p>In the same year, Singapore's first Water Master Plan was drawn up.
+            <p>The Sewerage Masterplan was first formulated in 1972, kicking off the development of Singapore's sewerage infrastructure.
+In the same year, Singapore's first Water Master Plan was drawn up.
 The plan outlined strategies for water resources to ensure a diversified and adequate supply that could meet future requirements.</p>
           </div>
         </div>
       </div>